QANode Logo

 • HTTP/API — Base URL, authentication, headers

-• PostgreSQL, MySQL, MariaDB, Oracle — Database connection data
+• PostgreSQL, MySQL, MariaDB, SQL Server, Oracle — Database connection data

 • MongoDB — URI or connection data